 A visual inspection of the drainage yard will also need to be carried out.
 Inspectors are looking for stagnant water, which means that the drainage area may need to be replaced.
 And although all of these provide some indications about the health of the system, it does not fully indicate reliability.
 As such, a comprehensive or full inspection is required.

 How much you pay for a septic inspection depends on the size of your septic system and the environment around it.
 As such, the cost can vary wildly.
 However, most homeowners can expect to pay an average of $300.

-Typically, you’re looking at anything between $260 and $420.
+Typically, you’re looking at anywhere between $300 and $4750.
 Again, your exact septic arrangements can greatly impact the final cost.

-Failure to understand the exact workings of septic systems and wells can result in contaminants getting released into the property and surrounding yard.
+Failure to understand the exact workings of septic systems can result in contaminants getting released into the property and surrounding yard.

 When you secure the services of a qualified septic inspection service, the inspector will make sure that the sludge levels in your tank are not exceeding 1/3 of the tank’s volume total.